groonga/groonga/doc/source/reference/commands/logical_count.rst

 Then, it loads data into each table which correspond to.

-Let's count logs which contains "Shutdown" in timestamp column and the value of timestamp is "2015-02-04 00:00:00" or later.
+Let's count logs which contains "Shutdown" in message column and the value of timestamp is "2015-02-04 00:00:00" or later.

 Here is the query to achieve above purpose.